 The Council does not raise council tax to cover depreciation, impairment loss or amortisations.
-The Council does, however, make an annual provision from revenue to reduce its borrowing requirement, (equal to approximately 2% of the Capital Financing Requirement).
+The Council does, however, make an annual provision from revenue to reduce its borrowing requirement, (see section L).
 Depreciation, impairment losses, amortisation and gains or losses on the disposal of non-current assets are therefore written out in the Movement in Reserves Statement, by way of an adjusting transaction within the Capital Adjustment Account.